 Rules and Regulations

 Sports are often governed by strict rules and may be played at an amateur or professional level.
-Open the rule book of any equestrian discipline and you'll likely find a very strict set of regulations that not only outline the "rules of the game" but may include rules about clothing, saddlery, bits, the size or type of horse and many other details.
+Open the rule book of any equestrian discipline and you'll likely find a very strict set of regulations that not only outline the rules of the game but also may include rules about clothing, saddlery, bits, the size or type of horse, and many other details.

 If you're still not convinced horseback riding is a sport, you should take a riding lesson with a coach who understands your opinion.
 After a very short time, you might agree that horseback riding does indeed fulfill the definition of a sport.